-You can follow this article to learn how to unlock the bootloader on the Samsung Galaxy S20 Ultra .
+You can follow this article to learn how to Unlock the bootloader on Samsung Galaxy S20 Ultra.

 Step 2: Install Magisk App and Patch Boot Image

 First, you need to Download the Stock firmware file for Samsung Galaxy S20 Ultra device.
-There are various sources from where you can download the LG firmware.
+There are various sources from where you can download the Samsung firmware.

 - After you have downloaded the firmware file, extract it.